johanzi/rDNA_copy_number/README.md

 ## Mapping reads

 The script [mapping_bwa.sh](mapping_bwa.sh) maps the reads from single or paired-end data and generates a bam file with aligned reads.
 Four threads are chosen by default for bwa alignment but one can modify the argument `-t 4` and change the default value.
+The reads are either mapped on the first 10Mb of chromosome 3 or on the 45S sequence located in `chr3:14195483..14204860`.

-For instance:
+Alternatively, one can use, if available, bam files containing reads aligning to the whole genome (using bwa with the same parameters) and perform the counting directly on these files.
+The outputs from the 2 methods strongly correlate.
+The advantage of the local mapping method compared to the genome-wide mapping is the CPU required for BWA to map the reads.

 ```{bash}